top of page

 How to compare low doc home loans

-• Check the loan term and any conditions attached to it.
-This may include fees for redrawing cash if you’re ahead on your repayments.
+This includes any conditions attached to it and fees for redrawing cash if you’re ahead on your repayments.

 Tip: Mortgage brokers have access to a wide range of lenders, some of which may specialise in low doc loan products.
 Brokers understand the different requirements of each lender and can guide you through the process, ensuring you provide the right documentation and meet the lender’s criteria.